ivillamadrid/FloodMapping/docs/source/claws.rst

    \frac{\delta \bar U} {\delta t} + \frac{\delta \bar F} {\delta x} + \frac{\delta \bar G} {\delta y}=\bar H

 Where U is the vector of conservative variables, F and G are flows in X and Y directions respectively, and H is a source term.
 For the complete
-2D Saint Venant equations or shallow water equations (2D-SWE), the terms are:
+2D Saint Venant equations the terms are:

 .. math::